souryacs/STAR_GLASS_STEAC_NJSt/README.md

 3) GLASS (Roch et. al. 2010), which constructs species trees using minimum coalescence time for individual couplets.

-4) NJ_st (Liu et. al. 2011), which constructs species trees using average branch count for individual couplets.
+4) NJ_st (Liu et. al. 2011), which constructs species trees using average internode count for individual couplets.

 All of these methods use NJ based tree construction technique.
-Distance matrix (at couplet level) is constructed using above mentioned measures.
+Distance matrix (at couplet level) is constructed using any of the above mentioned measures.

 -----------------
 Description